Fran Drescher: Fighting For Actors And Against AI

 FRAN DRESCHER ACTORS UNION FIGHT AND AI

-Fran Drescher, President of SAG-AFTRA, is leading a campaign against the use of Generative Artificial Intelligence (GAI) in filmmaking.
+Fran Drescher, President of SAG-AFTRA, led a campaign against the use of Generative Artificial Intelligence (GAI) in filmmaking.
 She believes that corporate greed and advancing technology are a “deadly cocktail” undermining artists.
-Drescher’s main concerns revolve around fair compensation and consent for the use of actors’ likenesses, especially through deepfake technology.
+Drescher’s main concerns revolved around fair compensation and consent for the use of actors’ likenesses, especially through deepfake technology.

 Drescher worries that AI’s ability to generate scripts and replicate actors’ likenesses without their knowledge or consent poses a significant threat to the industry.